Teeth Grinding Can Destroy Your Smile

 Get Help With Bruxism

 If you believe that bruxism is affecting your dental health, then let your dentist know immediately.
 Our two dentists have over 60 years of combined experience in providing dental care and have treated many individual cases of bruxism over the decades.
-Get help from an experience Oxnard dentist today at Carson & Carson, DDS (805) 983-0717.
+Get help from an experienced Oxnard dentist today at Carson & Carson, DDS.
+Reach out at (805) 983-0717 or schedule an appointment online through our contact us form.